Uniqlo shirts blocked at U.S. border in January on China forced labour concern

-ChinaUniqlo shirts blocked at U.S. border in January on China forced labour concern

-Fast Retailing Co Ltd's (9983.T) Uniqlo brand shirts were blocked at the United States border in January on concerns they violated a ban on cotton products produced in the Xinjiang region of China, where there have been reports of forced labour.
+TOKYO (Reuters) - Fast Retailing Co Ltd’s Uniqlo brand shirts were blocked at the United States border in January on concerns they violated a ban on cotton products produced in the Xinjiang region of China, where there have been reports of forced labour.

 A U.S. Customs document dated May 10 said a shipment of Uniqlo men’s shirts was impounded on Jan.
 5 at the Port of Los Angeles due to a suspected violation of the ban.
 The document said a protest filed by Uniqlo’s parent company was denied.